Youjin14/DATA-310-Applied-Machine-Learning/Week2Day2.md

 Filter #1:
 ![](https://user-images.githubusercontent.com/67920289/88123397-d0657900-cb98-11ea-8cf8-9c73ef4ecc2c.png)

-The first filter emphasized the horizontal lines in the image.
+The first filter emphasized the horizontal lines in the image, and made the image more darker.

 Filter #2:
 ![](https://user-images.githubusercontent.com/67920289/88123436-e4a97600-cb98-11ea-9356-d96084c7d05f.png)

-Undergoing the filter with a new weight of 1.0,
+Undergoing another filter with a new weight of 1.0, there is a stronger focus on the horizontal lines than the original and first filtered image.

 Filter #3:
 ![](https://user-images.githubusercontent.com/67920289/88123477-f428bf00-cb98-11ea-8af0-e9035ae5dac9.png)

+The third filter had a changed weight of 2.0, and the filter emphasized the horizontal lines even more.
+There is a stark contrast in black and white to the lines.

+When applying the filter to the orginial array, a few processes occur.
+First, every pixel of the image is scanned and looked at all together with its neighboring pixels (each pixel has a value).
+Then, we multiply out the values of the pixels with the equivalent weights defined by the filter.
+Convoling filters are important when analyzing an image through computer vision because it processes the image down to its raw features.
+After isolating abstract features of an image, a computer can better learn which label to assign new images with similar or different features.

 ## Question 2: